jmanhype/parlant/README.md

 Prompt engineering also often ends up creating unpredictable AI agent behavior at scale.
 With Parlant, you can ensure the AI agent will behave consistently, regardless of the load.

+### How companies are using Parlant

+[Revenued] (https://www.revenued.com), a business lender, could get into legal trouble if their chatbots make false claims or make statements that imply discrimination in lending.
+With Parlant, they've been able to quickly integrate feedback from customer service experts and then test and verify that the chatbot isn't making problematic promises or statements to customers.

 ## Getting Started